 Alongside stories about singing with pigs, Diana Dors’ visit to the Odeon, crime and punishment off the screen and when Andover was found to be, ‘most deplorable’, the book publishes photos, adverts and leaflets that further illustrate the local appetite for all things cinema.

 The Supporting Feature also publishes the history of Whitchurch’s two cinemas, the Picture House and the Regal, and amongst other things includes adverts and reports from the venues, articles on Robert Gaitskill’s bad luck and a biography of local film maker Ron Eastman.
 There are also personal memories and photos from staff and customers included.

-The book, 58 pages, Col/B&W, is available for £3 to members or £4.50 to non-members and can be purchased on club film nights, by letting us know via firstname.lastname@example.org, or from Andover Museum, Church Close.
+The book, 58 pages, Col/B&W, is available for £4.50 to non-members and can be purchased on club film nights, by letting us know via firstname.lastname@example.org, or from Andover Museum, Church Close.
 The book is £3 to members when purchased through the club.

-It can also be posted for £4.40 to members (inc. P+P) or £5.90 (inc. P+P) to everyone else by sending a cheque made payable to ‘Andover Film Club’ to: Andover Film Club, Apollo House, Station Approach, Andover.
+It can also be posted for £4.40 to members (inc. P+P) or £5.90 (inc. P+P) to everyone else by sending a cheque made payable to ‘Andover Film Club’ to our postal address: Andover Film Club, Apollo House, Station Approach, Andover.
 SP10 3HN.

 Released in November 2015 Picture Mad charts the origins of cinema in Andover from the building of the town’s first cinema, the Electric Picture Hall in 1911 in West Street, to the new ODEON in Anton Mill Road.
 Using articles from the Andover Advertiser and resources found in the local Library the 160 page book prints extracts, quotes, architects drawings and uses black and white and colour photographs to illustrate over a century of cinema in the town.